ventus-ag/documentation/content/getting-started/billing.md

 To access billing information, select **Billing** from the *side-bar menu*:
 ![](../../../assets/images/billing/2.png?width=15pc&classes=border,shadow)

-💡 Users assigned only the **billing-administrator** role will see a restricted set of sections in the sidebar:
+💡 Users assigned only the **billing administrator** role do not have permission to manage Organization resources and can only access billing-related information:
 ![](../../../assets/images/billing/1.png?width=15pc&classes=border,shadow)

 This action will redirect you to the *User Billing* page, where you can:
-- view billing information for all organizations where you have the **owner** or **billing-administrator** role;
+- view billing information for all organizations where you have the **owner** or **billing administrator** role;
 - generate a consolidated billing report for all your owned organizations using the **Generate Billing Report** button;
 - update list of *billing administrators* for the organization using the **actions icon** (available only to Organization **owners**).